ros2/ros2_documentation/source/Tutorials/Discovery-Server/Discovery-Server.rst

 Background
 ----------

-The **Discovery Server** protocol is a new ROS 2 feature that offers a dynamical discovering communication.
+Starting from ROS 2 Eloquent Elusor, the **Discovery Server** protocol is a ROS 2 feature that offers a dynamical discovering communication.
 This tutorial explains how to run some ROS 2 examples using the Discovery Server feature as discovery communication.